Souravgoswami/patched-irb/README.md

 *Load history:* Press the up arrow key and down arrow key to browse previous histories (as you would do in your BASH/ZSH/etc. shell)!

-You have some methods like (note this are not a Ruby feature, you just get it with patched-irb):
+You have some methods like (note these are not Ruby features, you just get it with patched-irb):

 *clear* : Right, `clear` clears the screen just like just like the Linux command!
 The method clr is aliased with clear!.